datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/jira.md

 LIMIT 100
 ```

-### Get Issues Endpoint
+### Get Issues
-Suppose that I get a board with the ID of `1`.
-This will be the result.
+This only includes issues that the user has permission to view.
+An issue belongs to the board if its status is mapped to the board's column.
+Epic issues do not belong to the scrum boards.
+Note, if the user does not have permission to view the board, no issues will be returned at all.
+Issues returned from this resource include Agile fields, like sprint, closedSprints, flagged, and epic.
+By default, the returned issues are ordered by rank.

 ```sql title="Get Issues endpoint"
 SELECT *